gallaugher/CPX_Crickit_IR_Two_Wheeled_Robot/README.md

 NOTE: You'll likely have to identify your codes, but you can easily do this by following instructions at: https://learn.adafruit.com/infrared-ir-receive-transmit-circuit-playground-express-circuit-python?view=all#ir-test-with-remote

 Just use this code, then run on your CPX, point your IR remote at the CPX, and write down the 4 digit array that prints out for each character press.
-My remote uses five buttons in an configuration:
+My remote uses five buttons in an configuration (click "Raw" above to format for layout):
         Up
  left  Stop  right
        Down